 Use this as an opportunity to learn from, and work out how such mistakes can be avoided in the future.
-You can then move forwards as a team, with a better understanding of how to deal with and prevent the same mistake from happening.
+You can then move forward as a team, with a better understanding of how to deal with and prevent the same mistake from happening.

-5. Don’t Take Personal Frustrations Out On Your Staff
+5. Don’t Take Personal Frustrations Out on Your Staff

 Before leaving for work, you had a massive argument with your partner.
 It’s left you in a bad mood, and your temper has been simmering on your commute to the office.
 You need to let your frustrations out.